-There are many things which can put you at a greater risk of injury, but there are a few common reasons why people develop these problems.
+There are many things that can put you at a greater risk of injury, but there are a few common reasons why people develop these problems.

 - Repetition – People who are performing repetitive actions and movements are at risk for this type of injury.

-- Sudden injury – If you’ve had an accident or moved in a way which puts a lot of strain on the tendon or ligament.
+- Sudden injury – If you’ve had an accident or moved in a way that puts a lot of strain on the tendon or ligament.

 - Medications – People who are taking medications like steroid anti-inflammatories, statins, and antibiotics like ciprofloxacin can develop ligament and tendon damage.

-Recovery from soft tissue injuries whether it be to your muscle, ligament or tendons, it can take a long time to recovery.
+Recovery from soft tissue injuries whether it be to your muscle, ligament, or tendons, can take a long time to recovery.
 You have to be patient and take your time because rushing things can cause you to injure yourself again.